 What Would Dogs And Cats Eat In The Wild?

 In the wild, both dogs and cats would eat other animals, usually herbivores.
-From this, they would consume mainly meat, bone, gut contents, offal, fat and skin.
+They would consume virtually everything, comprising mainly meat, bone, gut contents, offal, fat and skin.
 Dogs are also scavengers and would eat a range of vegetation as well as any rotting carcasses they found.
 Both dogs and cats would eat eggs too.

 What’s In The Herbivore’s Gut?

-Larger herbivores like sheep, cattle, horses and even rabbits are designed to eat grass and other equally fibrous, abrasive vegetation.
+Larger herbivores like sheep, cattle, horses and rabbits are designed to eat grass and other equally fibrous, abrasive vegetation.
 Smaller animals like mice and the types of birds our carnivores could catch also eat vegetation including grass, berries and other fruit.
 Grain is largely produced by humans and would not be readily available in large quantities in the wild.
 However, the survival instinct is great, so opportunistic animals will eat whatever they can.

 All this food is well chewed and ground into a pulp.
 Ruminants regurgitate their food and chew it again many times.
 This begins the process which releases the nutrients packed inside the cellulose cell walls of all plant matter.
 It also increases the surface area available for the digestive enzymes to work on.